mongodb-labs/full-stack-fastapi-mongodb/README.md

   - **Standards-based**: Based on (and fully compatible with) the open standards for APIs: [OpenAPI](https://github.com/OAI/OpenAPI-Specification) and [JSON Schema](http://json-schema.org/).
   - [**Many other features**]("https://fastapi.tiangolo.com/features/"): including automatic validation, serialization, interactive documentation, etc.
 - [**Nextjs/React**](https://nextjs.org/) frontend:
-  - **Authorization** route-based authentication, including support for detecting a user's logged in or superuser.
+  - **Authorization** route-based authentication, including support for detecting if a user is logged in or is a superuser.
   - **Form validation** with [React useForm](https://react-hook-form.com/docs/useform)
   - **State management** with [Redux](https://redux.js.org/)
   - **CSS and templates** with [TailwindCSS](https://tailwindcss.com/), [HeroIcons](https://heroicons.com/), and [HeadlessUI](https://headlessui.com/).